VMware Site Recovery Technical Overview

 Protected site: Site that contains protected virtual machines.
 This can be either the customer's datacenter or VMware Cloud on AWS.

 Recovery site: Site where protected virtual machines are recovered in the event of a failover.
 This can be either the customer's datacenter or VMware Cloud on AWS.

 Note: It is possible for the same site to serve as a protected site and recovery site when replication is occurring in both directions and VMware Site Recovery is protecting virtual machines at both sites.

 VMware appreciates your feedback on the material included in this guide and in particular, would be grateful for any guidance on the following topics:

 How useful was the information in this guide?
 What other specific topics would you like to see covered?

 Please send your feedback to firstname.lastname@example.org, with “VMware Site Recovery Technical Overview” in the subject line.
 Thank you for your help in making this guide a valuable resource.

 About the Author

-GS Khalsa is a Senior Technical Marketing Architect at VMware.
+Cato Grace is a Senior Technical Marketing Architect at VMware.
 He works on business continuity and disaster recovery solutions in the Storage and Availability Business Unit.
-GS started as a VMware customer in 2005 and has also worked as a VMware partner.
+Cato started as a VMware customer in 2005 and has also worked as a VMware partner.
 He has worked in Technical Marketing at VMware since 2013.

 Sample Workflow Report